ImranHuhn/AzureIntro/README.md

   <img src="https://i.imgur.com/pcOfTZO.png" height="100%" width="100%" alt="azure portal home"/>
 </p>

-1. Go to cost management.
+1.  <b>Navigate: </b>Go to cost management.
-2. Here are the options to either go to cost alerts or budgets.
+2.  <b>Left Panel: </b>Here are the options to either go to cost alerts or budgets.

-    a.
-Cost alerts are for alerts that exceed the budget.
+    a. <b>Cost alerts: </b>These trigger when expenses surpass the budget.

-    b.
-Budget are for alerts the is below and closely approaching the budget.
+    b. <b>Budget: </b>These activate when expenses fall below and are nearing the budget limit.

     c.
 We will be focusing on the budget only.